 We’re bringing back our popular series, Meet an Admissions Counselor, where we introduce students and families to a different member of the College Coach admissions team.
 Drop in to see what we’re reading, where we went to school, and our strategies for beginning the college essay.
 As you work with us to find an educational consultant who best fits your needs or the needs of your child, we will help you consider the personality and working styles that will bring out the best in you or your student.
-Today we introduce Lisa Albro, who works with students both remotely and in our Short Hills, NJ office.
+Today we introduce New Jersey native, Lisa Albro, who works with students both remotely and in the Short Hills, NJ area.

 Where are you from?